usnistgov/dioptra/docs/source/reference/dioptra-components/plugin-reference.rst

 Using REST API
 ~~~~~~~~~~~~~~

-Plugins can be created and registered directly via the HTTP API.
+Plugins can be created and and tasks can be registered directly via the HTTP API.

+**Create Plugins**

 See the :http:post:`POST /api/v1/plugins </api/v1/plugins/>` endpoint documentation for payload requirements.

+**Add Files**

+See the :http:post:`/api/v1/plugins/{int:id}/files/` endpoint documentation for payload requirements.

 .. seealso::